thenumbernine/langfix-lua/README.md

 - Should assign-to include the boolean operators `and=` `or=` ?
 - Between shorthand lambda multiple-return needing something to distinguish its commas from any commas that would separate the lambda expression from other args, and the same exact problem in the ternary problem, maybe I should introduce syntax to both for wrapping multiple-expressions?
 In both cases I require extra parenthesis, but these can get confusing with the fact that parenthesis-around-multiple-expressions is already supposed to represent truncating multiple-expressions down to one expression.
 - how about changing `!` to be assert suffix operation and then `!.` and `!:` to be assert-index.
-- I got lazy with walrus-assign-to precedence.
-They should be dif functions successively called into the next but I just used a for-loop.

 # Complementing Features In Other Libraries: